HIV Among Native Hawaiians and Other Pacific Islanders in the United States

 Limited research.
 Limited research about NHOPI health and HIV infection and small population numbers have resulted in a lack of targeted prevention programs and behavioral interventions for this population.

 Data limitations.
 The low reported number of HIV cases among NHOPI may not reflect the true burden of HIV in this population because of race/ethnicity misidentification.
 This could lead to an underestimation of HIV infection in this population.

 What CDC Is Doing

-- The CDC publication "Effective HIV Surveillance Among Asian Americans and Native Hawaiians and Other Pacific Islanders" (April 2013) that outlines successful HIV surveillance activities for health departments in states with high concentrations of NHOPI.
+- The CDC publication Effective HIV Surveillance Among Asian Americans and Native Hawaiians and Other Pacific Islanders outlines successful HIV data collection activities for health departments in states with high concentrations of NHOPI.